phero-hq/phero/README.md

 <div align="center">
   <img src="./doc-assets/logo.png" width="260" />
-  <h1>Samen</h1>
+  <h1>Phero</h1>
 </div>

-Samen is the no-hassle and type-safe glue between your backend and frontend.
-Our mission is to give you the confidence you deserve, by making it impossible to make stupid mistakes and have as little boilerplate as possible.
+Phero is the no-hassle and type-safe glue between your backend and frontend.
+Our mission is to give you the confidence you deserve, by reducing the risk of silly mistakes and boilerplate.
 TypeScript is at the core of it all.

-Development with Samen goes in these steps:
+Development with Phero goes in these steps:

 1. **Build your backend.** Define your domain models and functions in regular, plain TypeScript.
 2. **Run the CLI.** This runs the server and generates an SDK for your frontend, or multiple frontends at the same time.